Prokop, Belgrade: Railway station

 In March 2021 city decided to build additional residential buildings in the neighborhood, in the section between the streets Stjepana Filipovića and Dragana Mancea, and the railway station itself.
 It is planned as the part of the wider railway station complex.
 The selected lot used to be a green area, until the temporary worker's quarters for the employees of "Energoprojekt" were placed in the 1990s, when the construction of the station was resumed.
 The quarters were largely abandoned after 2005, and the residents hoped to return the greenery, plant trees and build a children's playground.
 Tenants' associations of the buildings in the vicinity of the planned construction coordinated against the project, and city responded that "nothing is definite yet".

 In October 2021, city announced plans to build 37,000 m2 of commercial and residential space on this location.
 The total area of 1.8 ha will be filled with high-rise buildings up to 80 m tall.
 The investor is the "Railway City Belgrade" company, which also builds the station.
-They planned to built two buildings, 11 and 23 storeys high.
+They planned to build two buildings, 11 and 23 storeys high.
 Local residents continually organized protests, announcing they will withhold all permits which the investor has to obtain from them.
 In December 2021, city announced it is backing off from construction of the buildings in this area, cause they "accepted citizens' complaints", and because the construction could "indeed trigger the mass wasting again".
 Existing structure on the lot will be adapted into the communal center in 2022.